The executive board is our strategic and executive decision-making body. It provides the executive link between our national and area offices.

 - make major recommendations to Council within delegated powers, and to approve further delegations as appropriate

-Executive board is chaired by the Chief Executive, Alan Davey, and comprises the Deputy Chief Executive, the executive directors for arts and culture, national strategy and our five areas, with directors for advocacy and communications and finance.
+Executive board is chaired by the Chief Executive, Darren Henley, and comprises the Deputy Chief Executive, the executive directors for arts and culture, national strategy and our five areas, with directors for advocacy and communications and finance.